bigmountainben/go-mysql-dummy-populator/README.md

 ### Command Line

-If you installed the package via pip, you can run the tool directly from the command line:
+If you installed the package via Go, you can run the tool directly from the command line:

 ```bash
 mysql-dummy-populator